pustotnik/zenmake/README.md

 Nowadays we have WAF already.
 Scons is already too old and slow.

 #### Premake/GENie
 Actually I did't try to use it and I've forgotten about that.
 But it's not build system.
 It's generator for some other build systems and IDE.
 This is another way to build projects.
 I don't know how it is useful but it has status beta/alfa.
 I have checked some modules and it looks like something is working but something is not.
-And it looks like something too complex.
+And it looks like something too complex inside.
 Description of project looks good.
 Perhaps I had to try to use it.

 Hm, here I found some info about problems with premake: https://medium.com/@julienjorge/an-overview-of-build-systems-mostly-for-c-projects-ac9931494444.
 And I don't like it.